Melee-Hax/smash-vision/README.md

 -   frame interval analyzed
 -   character locations (?)

+*1.5 data model*
+- Looking into NOSQL options like Wakanda.
+RDBMS doesn't make nearly as much sense as hierarchical structure

 *2. youtube link -> video -> stats -> database*
 -	What do we need from user?
 -		Names of players, date, tournament